What is a Home Equity Line of Credit (HELOC)?

 - Unexpected expenses - medical bills, new furnace, etc.

 What does “loan to value” ratio mean, and how does it affect my Home Equity Loan or Home Equity Line of Credit (HELOC) rates?

-Loan to value (LTV) is a ratio drawn by comparing the amount of money a homeowner owes on his/her first mortgage versus the home’s current appraised value.
-Borrowers with higher LTVs usually pay a bit higher rates of interest because they are generally seen as a higher risk than those with comparatively lower LTVs.
+Loan to value (LTV) is a ratio comparing the amount of money a homeowner owes on his/her first mortgage versus the home’s current appraised value.
+Borrowers with higher LTVs usually pay a higher rate of interest because they are generally considered a greater risk of default than those with comparatively lower LTVs.